PhyloAcc is a mix of Python and C++ code with dependencies for each. As such, we do not support building from source as dependency

 bioconda which allows installation with the

-This section outlines in detail the steps starting from installation of Anaconda to installation of PhyloAcc.
+This section outlines in detail the steps starting from installation of conda to installation of PhyloAcc.
 If you already have

 While we don't have a dedicated build for Windows up on bioconda yet, you can still install and run on your Windows PC via the Windows Subsystem for Linux.
 This essentially installs a Linux distribution within Windows so that you can install Linux progams and run Linux commands, and it works pretty seamlessly.